H3LLO-WRLD-ai/factrix/README.md

 *A Matrix-inspired bot to combat misinformation at its source*

----

 ## 🔹 Overview

 Misinformation spreads like wildfire across messaging platforms, creating confusion, panic, and distrust.
 The Factrix is our hackathon project submission under the theme **The Matrix**.
-Inspired by the "red pill moment," Factrix empowers users to "wake up" from fake narratives by instantly verifying the credibility of shared news or links—right inside their chat apps.
+Inspired by the "red pill moment," Factrix empowers users to "wake up" from fake narratives by instantly verifying the credibility of shared news or links right inside their chat apps.

----

 ## 🔹 Problem Statement